ncatlab/nlab-content/pages/5059.md

   \,.
 $$

 (This is the _[[Nambu-Goto action]]_.
-It is classically equivalently to the [[Polyakov action]] which is the genuine starting point for the quantum [[Neveu-Ramond-Schwarz super-string]].
-Howver, since, as we discuss below, the Green-Schwarz action naturally generalizes to that of other [[p-branes]] it is more natural to consider the Nambu-Goto form of the action here.)
+It is classically equivalent to the [[Polyakov action]] which is the genuine starting point for the quantum [[Neveu-Ramond-Schwarz super-string]].
+However, since, as we discuss below, the Green-Schwarz action naturally generalizes to that of other [[p-branes]] it is more natural to consider the Nambu-Goto form of the action here.)

 When here $(X,g)$ is generalized to a [[superspacetime]] [[supermanifold]] with [[orthogonal structure]] encoded by a [[super-vielbein]] $e$, then the same form of the action functional still makes sense and produces a functional on the [[supergeometry|supergeometric]] [[mapping space]] $[\Sigma,X]$.
 Moreover, by construction this action functional now is invariant under the [[superisometry group]] of $(X,g)$, hence under global spacetime [[supersymmetry]].